6555 Burnet Rd #400, Austin, TX 78757

 Shiitake pasta; with scrambled egg and summer squash; $12

 We followed the soup with another delicate dish, the Shitake Pasta.
 I recommend popping a whole dumpling in your mouth.
 The subsequent burst of shitake broth will delight you.
 I enjoyed seeing Sugarface’s eyes light up after the perfect bite of this.

 Pig skin noodles; with hot sauce, almond, shrimp dumplings; $12

 Mmm.
 I liked the saucy pig skin noodles.
 Though, if you’re sensitive to gelatinous textures, these noodles may not be for you.

-Getting the parsley croissants was a no-brainer for us since we both love flaky croissants so much and I grew up indulging in bone marrow.
-These croissants were flawless and I’ve never had bone marrow prepared almost like a mousse like that!
+Getting the parsley croissants was a no-brainer for us since we both love flaky croissants so much and I grew up indulging in the bone marrow.
+These croissants were flawless and I’ve never had bone marrow prepared almost like a mousse-like that!
 Those croissants though.
 I wish they would sell them in a bag to take home!

 This post is dedicated to my boyfriend Sugarface.
-Thank you for lending me your camera phone for the shots in this post, being my favorite eating partner, and patiently waiting before digging into most of our meals so I can photograph!
+Thank you for lending me your camera phone for the shots in this post, and patiently waiting before digging into most of our meals so I can photograph!